vxsharma-14/project-NAnPack/README.md

 # Credits

+# Code of Conduct

+See the repository users' [Code of Conduct].

 # License
 This project is licensed under the terms of the MIT license.
-See our [licensing policy](LICENSE.md)
+See our [licensing policy](LICENSE.md).